Catholic University of Pelotas

 The Catholic University of Pelotas (Universidade Católica de Pelotas, UCPel) is a private and non-profit Catholic university, located in Pelotas, one of the more southern cities of the country.
-It is one of the largest and most prestigious Brazilian universities.
+It is one of the largest and most prestigious universities in Rio Grande do Sul.
 It is maintained by the Catholic Archdiocese of Pelotas.

 It also has campuses in five other municipalities: Arroio Grande, Canguçu, Pinheiro Machado, Piratini and Santa Vitória do Palmar.